Why Do Some People Die From Pneumonia?

 Most people–young and old–who get pneumonia recover.
 Find out what makes a person more at risk for serious complications.

 Although pneumonia is certainly unpleasant and can be dangerous in some cases, it usually improves with treatment within a few weeks.
-So how does a person–especially a young one, if Porter was indeed killed by the disease–die from pneumonia?
+So how does a person–especially a young one, like Porter–die from pneumonia?
 Health spoke to Tanaya Bhowmick, MD, assistant professor of medicine in infectious diseases at Robert Wood Johnson Medical School in New Jersey to find out.

 What is pneumonia?